jamessu2/data_analyst_case/analysis/README.md

  FATAL:  role "data_analyst_case" does not exist
 ```

-After some playing around, I just created the tables in Postgres directly, and submit the SQL code directly.
+After attempting to play around for a good while, I decided to just created the tables in my Postgres database directly (through pgAdmin), and submit the SQL code as its own file.

 ### Comment #2